Home » Craft Room » Furniture and Home Decor » DIY Linen Tablecloth and Napkins

 An easy DIY tutorial for a raw edge linen tablecloth

 I made linen cocktail napkins a wee bit back, and with Fall approaching, I’ve been hankering for a linen tablecloth as the canvas for my Thanksgiving table.
-I liked the washable linen I used for my cocktail napkins and decided that the same fabric would work just fine for a linen tablecloth.
+I liked the washable linen I used for my cocktail napkins and decided the same fabric would work fine for a linen tablecloth.

 I had initially planned to put a simple hem all the way around the tablecloth.
 But before I was going to do that, I wanted to wash it, so I just put in a loose zig zag on the raw edges.
 But, as is usually the case with me, something unexpected strikes my fancy and I change course.

 Part of my zig zag stitch came loose in the wash and a wee bit of the raw edge became frayed…and I liked it!
-Keeping the edge frayed instead of hemmed also had the added benefit of not losing any further width in the hem.

 Here’s What You Need To Make Your Linen Tablecloth and Napkins: